IhorShmidt/gulp/README.md

 #How to run with watchers or just build

--gulp build - build app \n
+-gulp build - build app

--gulp clean - remove app \n
+-gulp clean - remove app

--gulp watch - for developing app and listen to the changes(didn`t rebuild all app)\n -gulp serve - build app for developing (with browser-sync)\n
+-gulp watch - for developing app and listen to the changes(didn`t rebuild all app)

+-gulp serve - build app for developing (with browser-sync)

 	also used "gulp-load-plugins", "autoprefixer", "gulp-sass"